Comparing E-MOSAICS predictions of high-redshift proto-globular clusters with JWST observations in lensed galaxies: Results

 \subsection{Cluster luminosity fractions}

 As a first comparison, the left panel of Figure~\ref{fig:LumFrac} shows the luminosity fraction of high redshift galaxies that is contributed by star clusters in both simulated E-MOSAICS galaxies and observed high-redshift lensed galaxies.
-For the simulations we include all surviving clusters in the luminosity fractions (typically a few thousand clusters), but the brightest five clusters generally contribute 10--30 per cent of the total cluster light\footnote{The fraction of cluster light in the brightest few clusters decreases with decreasing redshift due to the larger contribution of older, fainter clusters in older galaxies.
+For the simulations we include all surviving clusters in the luminosity fractions (typically a few thousand clusters), but the brightest five clusters generally contribute 10--30 per cent of the total cluster light increasing to $\approx 80$ per cent in some cases.
+In fact, we find the fraction of cluster light in the brightest few clusters decreases with decreasing redshift due to the larger contribution of older, fainter clusters in older galaxies.
 The brightest 5 (10) clusters in F150W typically contribute $\approx 30$ (40) per cent of cluster light at $z=7$ and $\approx 10$ (13) per cent at $z=1$.
-The fraction is also slightly larger in bluer filters due to faster fading of stellar populations.}, increasing to $\approx 80$ per cent in some cases.
+The fraction is also slightly larger in bluer filters due to faster fading of stellar populations.

 We note that only a handful of compact sources are generally detected in the observed lensed galaxies (see caption in figure), compared with the steeply increasing cluster luminosity functions found in low redshift galaxies \citep[e.g.][]{Whitmore_and_Schweizer_95, Larsen_02}, implying only the brightest few clusters are detected and the luminosity fractions are lower limits.
 However, the luminosity fractions are sensitive to resolution, meaning, in cases where star clusters are unresolved, the clumps may be blended star-forming regions or multiple clusters, leading to overestimated luminosity fractions \citep{Cava_et_al_18, Messa_et_al_19}.
 In the opposite sense, clumps excluded for having sizes much larger than star clusters ($R_\mathrm{eff} > 20 \pc$) likely still contain star clusters within them, though the fraction of light being contributed by star clusters to the clumps is unknown.
 As such, this figure should only be taken as a qualitative comparison between the simulations and observations.
 Direct comparisons require `re-observing' resolved galaxies (observed or simulated) with the lensing model and point spread function from each high-redshift galaxy \citep[c.f.][]{Messa_et_al_19, Vanzella_et_al_19}.

 Overall, the simulations predict a decreasing trend of cluster luminosity fraction with decreasing redshift, from $\approx 20$ per cent at $z=7$ to $\approx 3$ per cent at $z=1$.
 There is relatively large scatter from galaxy to galaxy, including some galaxies which approach a luminosity fraction of unity.
 These later cases are due to very bright, young ($<10 \Myr$) clusters \citep{Pfeffer_et_al_19a}, meaning the luminosity fractions will decrease as the clusters fade.